Classification

 # Manual Entry

-1. From the detail sidebar, select the competency/state/transition, click on the intent to which you would like to add data.
-If you need to add a new intent, see How to add an intent?
+From the detail sidebar, select the competency/state/transition, click on the intent to which one would like to add data.
+If a user needs to add a new intent, see How to add an intent?

 Other actions:

-2. Remove utterances by clicking on the clear at the end of each row.
+Remove utterances by clicking on the at the end of each row.

 # Import